cbrnr/sleepecg/doc/source/datasets.md

 (datasets)=
 # Datasets
 SleepECG provides reader functions for various datasets.
+All required files will be downloaded to the location specified in `data_dir`.
 While all supported [PhysioNet](https://physionet.org/about/database/) datasets are accessible by everyone, the [NSRR](https://sleepdata.org/datasets) datasets require [submitting a data access request](#nsrr-data-access).

 ## Sleep readers
 |Reader|Dataset name|Annotated records|Raw data size|Access|